 3MF is focused on additive manufacturing; it can be used with CNC or laser cutters, but the consortium is not putting effort into supporting the nuances of those processes as they seem to be reasonably well-served by existing formats (CNC by IGES and STEP, laser by DXF and PDF).

 STL does not contain color or other material/property information, and has no extensibility mechanism to add it.
 STL does not save mesh topology, leading to larger file size, loss of manifoldness due to rounding errors, resulting in ambiguity.
 3MF solves all of these problems.
+Learn more why 3MF is replacing STL.

 The rendering formats are not designed for manufacturing: they have a lot of information on rendering effects such as lighting and fog, but are missing true material properties and their implementations are often inconsistent.
 3MF is designed to contain their geometry and color data without translation loss, while narrowing the scope to avoid shaders and other unnecessary complexity.